TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Methodology

-The step recognition task is handled by a module $\rho$, which takes the encoded frames of $v_{i}$ from the start up to frame $\tau$ as input and outputs an action $a^{\rho}_{\tau}$ (Sec.~\ref{sec3:miniroad}).
-Subsequently, we input all the actions $a^{\rho}_1, ..., a^{\rho}_{\tau-1}$ into module $\xi$, which is responsible for the anticipation task, allowing it to predict the next action in the sequence as $a^{\xi}_{\tau}$ (Sec.~\ref{sec3:symb}).
+Step recognition is handled by a module $\rho$, which takes the encoded frames of $v_{i}$ up to the $\tau$-th frame as input and outputs the recognized step $s^{\rho}_{\tau}$ (Sec.~\ref{sec3:miniroad}).
+Subsequently, all recognized steps $s^{\rho}_1, ..., s^{\rho}_{\tau-1}$, once aggregated, are fed into the module $\xi$, which handles the anticipation task by predicting the next step in the procedure, referred to as $s^{\xi}_{\tau}$(Sec.~\ref{sec3:symb}).

-Finally, we compare $a^{\rho}_{\tau}$ with $a^{\xi}_{\tau}$ designating actions as mistaken when there is a misalignment between the outputs from the two branches (Sec.~\ref{sec3:mistake}).
+Finally, we compare $s^{\rho}_{\tau}$ with $s^{\xi}_{\tau}$ and deem the step as mistaken if there is a misalignment between the outputs from the two branches (Sec.~\ref{sec3:mistake}).
 For clarity, the rest of this section will focus on a single procedure \(p\) associated with a video \(v\).